 Under the Social and Health Care Act 2012, Health and Wellbeing Boards must include:

-Membership of the East Riding Health and Wellbeing Board is made up of the following people:
+Membership of the East Riding of Yorkshire Health and Wellbeing Board is made up of the following people:

 The following non-voting members are also co-opted onto the Board: